Stella Rooflight offer customers a choice of colour for their bespoke Rooflights

 This is a general security measure that applies to your whole property, rather than solely your rooflight, but it’s one that’s worth mentioning.
 These days, you can get a good-quality home alarm system for a price that won’t break the bank.
 These systems alert you to a break-in whether you’re at home or not, and act as a good in-the-moment deterrent.

-So, there you have it your rooflight will be the least of your concerns when considering safety and security, with low level windows being the most likely point of entry for any intruder.
+Your rooflight will be the least of your concerns when considering safety and security, with low level windows being the most likely point of entry for any intruder.
 However, or team will be happy to discuss the safety and security features of our bespoke roof windows with you should you have any questions or concerns.